ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ## 4. webMethods Accounts Workflow Configuration

-In this workflow, we will invoke Turbonomic APIs to fetch Energy concumption for each DataCenter locations and transform the JSON API response into the CSV template expected by Envizi.
+In this workflow, we will invoke Turbonomic APIs to fetch Energy consumption for each DataCenter locations and transform the JSON API response into the CSV template expected by Envizi.

 #### 4.1.
 Login to webMethods Integration